Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

     > Changes, including your initial registration from a device, are propagated by the server every 15 minutes.
 Please ensure you have waited an appropriate amount of time before expecting to receive push notifications or for changes to take affect.

 1. Good practice would be to create a Preference Screen that allows a user to opt out of Push messages.
-Example code can be found in the <a href="https://github.com/ExactTarget/JB4A-SDK-Android-Beta/tree/beta/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer (Beta) for Android</a>.
+Example code can be found in the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.
 Call `disablePush()` to allow a user to opt out of Push services.
 You can then call `enablePush()` to allow them to opt back into Push services.

 ### CONGRATULATIONS!!!